 Personal information collected by us will usually fall into one of the following categories:

-- Sensitive information (e.g. health, medical history, criminal history, religious beliefs, trade union activity)
+- Sensitive information (e.g. information about your health, medical history, criminal history, religious beliefs, trade union activity).

-You may choose to deal with us anonymously or under a pseudonym where lawful and practical.
-Where anonymity or the use of a pseudonym will render us unable to provide the relevant service or reasonably conduct business, we may request that you identify yourself.
+You may choose to deal with us anonymously or under a pseudonym.
+However, in some circumstances, anonymity or the use of a pseudonym will render us unable to provide the relevant service or reasonably conduct our business, and we may request that you identify yourself.
 For example, it would not be practical to deal with you anonymously if we are providing assistance in securing paid employment for or providing rehabilitative services to you.

 Why do we collect, use and store your personal information?

-We collect, use and store your personal information to provide you with services including:
+We collect, use and store your personal information to provide you with our services which include:

-We may also collect, use and store your personal information for marketing purposes in order to inform you of the services we offer.
+We may also collect, use and store your personal information:

 Our services, functions and activities, as well as those of our contracted service providers, may change from time to time.